sittercity/sprig/README.md

 Extends `Sprig_Field_Integer`, but requires a valid UNIX timestamp as the value.

-Also has the `format` and `auto_now_create` and `auto_now_update` properties.
+Also has the `format` (any string accepted by [date](http://php.net/date)) and `auto_now_create` and `auto_now_update` properties.

 #### Sprig_Field_Image

 Extends `Sprig_Field_Char`, represents an image file.

-Also has the `path` property, the path to the directory where images will be stored.
+Requires the `path` property, the path to the directory where images will be stored.

 #### Sprig_Field_HasOne

-A reference to another model by the foreign model primary key value.
+A reference to another model by the parent model primary key value.
 Does not produce a form input.

 Has the `model` property, the name of another Sprig model.

 #### Sprig_Field_BelongsTo

-A reference to another model by the foreign model primary key value.
+A reference to another model by the child model primary key value.
 Represented by a select input.

 Has the `model` property, the name of another Sprig model.